Anxiety Therapist

 and still feel like it’s never enough.

-You wake up at 3 a.m., and your mind is already going.
-Not with anything urgent — just the low, relentless hum of everything you said, everything you should have done differently, everything you still need to do.
+You wake up at 3 am, and your mind is already going but not with anything urgent, it’s just the low, relentless hum of everything you said, everything you should have done differently, everything you still need to do.

-You have a good job.
-You show up for the people who need you.
-From the outside, your life looks fine — more than fine.
-But you're exhausted in a way that sleep doesn't fix, and you can't quite explain it to anyone because nothing is technically wrong.
+You have a good job, and you show up for the people who need you.
+From the outside, your life looks fine.
+Actually, it looks more than fine, but you're exhausted in a way that sleep doesn't fix, and you can't quite explain it to anyone because nothing is technically wrong.

-You try the things you're supposed to try.
-The meditation app.
-The supplements.
-The gym, when you can make yourself go.
-Some of it helps a little, for a little while.
-But your brain keeps going.
-The overthinking doesn't stop.
-The pressure to hold everything together doesn't lift.
+You try the things you're supposed to try, the meditation app, the supplements, and the gym, when you can make yourself go.
+Some of it helps a little, for a little while, but your brain keeps going.
+The overthinking doesn't stop and the pressure to hold everything together doesn't lift.

 You've spent so long being the responsible one — the one who figures it out — that you're not sure anyone would believe you if you said you were struggling.

-The overthinking isn't a flaw in your personality.
-It's what happens when your nervous system has been running on high alert for a very long time — scanning for what you might have missed, what someone might think of you, what could go wrong.
+The overthinking is what happens when your nervous system has been running on high alert for a very long time, scanning for what you might have missed, what someone might think of you, and what could go wrong.

-A lot of the women I work with grew up with a particular kind of pressure: be responsible, don't burden others, put the family first.
-Maybe that came from your parents.
-Maybe it came from watching them work incredibly hard to build something here.
-Either way, you internalized it deeply — and now it runs quietly in the background of everything you do.
+A lot of the women I work with grew up with a particular kind of pressure: be responsible, don't burden others, and put the family first.
+Maybe that came from your parents or from watching them work incredibly hard to build something here.
+Either way, you internalized it deeply and now it runs quietly in the background of everything you do.

 That pressure doesn't respond to logic.
-You can know, intellectually, that you're doing enough.
-And still feel like you're not.
+You can know, intellectually, that you're doing enough and still feel like you're not.
+Does that feel familiar?

-My name is Miwa, I am a counselor in Torrance, California, and I Can Help
+My name is Miwa, I am an Anxiety Therapist in Los Angeles, California, and I Can Help

 Before focusing on anxiety therapy, I spent over a decade as a medical social worker supporting patients and families through serious illness, chronic pain, and high-stakes decisions.
-What that work taught me is that anxiety doesn't live only in your thoughts.
-It lives in your body — in the jaw you clench, the shoulders that never drop, the stomach that never fully settles.
+What that work taught me is that anxiety doesn't live only in your thoughts; it lives in your body.
+You can feel it in the jaw you clench, the shoulders that never drop, and the stomach that never fully settles.
 And that's where our work together goes too.

 When your system is no longer stuck in survival mode, daily life begins to transform.
 You might wake up feeling more energized, find yourself kinder to your spouse, or experience better relationships with your parents as the lingering guilt slowly disappears.
 You might even find yourself pausing to look at the roses in someone's front yard and just feeling happy.
 These are the real changes my clients experience through our work together.